You need to charge Galaxy S10 battery properly to maximize the battery life without sacrificing your usage.

 Step 2: Plug the USB cable into the USB-C port on Galaxy S10, S10+ or S10e

-As shown below, you can plug the other end (with smaller connector) to the USB-C port in the bottom of the phone.
+As shown below, you can plug the other end (with a smaller connector) into the USB-C port at the bottom of the phone (see Galaxy S10 layout).

 The USB-C connector is symmetric.
 So, you can plug it without worrying about the upside or the downside.